 - Wood v.
 Schaeffer 3 SCR 1053 - R. v.
 Nasogaluak 2010 SCC 6 - R. v.
 Pompeo 2014 BCCA 317 - Independent Investigations Office of British Columbia v.
-Vancouver (City) Police Department 2018 BCSC 1804 - Independent Investigations Office of British Columbia v.
-Vancouver (City) Police Department 2020 BCCA 4 - Report of the s.42 Review of the Independent Investigations Office - Review of the Investigation into the Police-Involved Shooting at the Starlight Casino - British Columbia, Braidwood Hearing and Study Commission on the Death of Robert Dziekanski, Thomas C. Braidwood, May 2010 - British Columbia, Alone and Cold: The Inquiry into the death of Frank Paul, The Davies Commission, February 12, 2009 - Ontario, Report of the Independent Police Oversight Review, the Honourable Michael H. Tulloch, 2017
+Vancouver (City) Police Department 2018 BCSC 1804 - Report of the s.42 Review of the Independent Investigations Office - Review of the Investigation into the Police-Involved Shooting at the Starlight Casino - British Columbia, Braidwood Hearing and Study Commission on the Death of Robert Dziekanski, Thomas C. Braidwood, May 2010 - British Columbia, Alone and Cold: The Inquiry into the death of Frank Paul, The Davies Commission, February 12, 2009 - Ontario, Report of the Independent Police Oversight Review, the Honourable Michael H. Tulloch, 2017